netzkern/butler/docs/templateSyntax.md

 - butler{ toSnakeCase "foo-bar" }

 ## Get survey results
 We generate getter functions to provide an easier access to survey results.
-If you set the name e.g to `name=database` to a question you can access the value with:
+If you set the name e.g to `name=db` to a question you can access the value with:

 ```
-butler{getDatabase}
+butler{getDb}
 ```
 ## Conditions in templates
 ```
-butler{if eq getDatabase "mongodb"}
+butler{if eq getDb "mongodb"}
 // your template
 butler{end}
 ```